wongstephen/growlerzseattle/README.md

 ## Obstacles

 - Started using Materials IU to cut down work on effects.
 Took a long time to figure out, but researching online, I realized the react-router-dom's Link added an underline to the Material UI's button.
 I was targeting the button, but instead had to target the Link to remove the underline.
+- I had problems with deploying to Netilfy.
+In the future I'll deploy with an empty project, then constant deploys.
+To remedy this project, I created a new one and moved components by components.

 ## Things Learned